rtedpro-cpu/dockermox/README.md

 ## Overview
 *Dockermox* (Docker**prox**mox) is a docker based solution to run Proxmox VE in a docker container inside linux hosts.
 Theres no support for arm64 at the moment.

+Theres partial support for lxc, check the lxc folder in the github repo for more information.

 ![Screenshot of dockermox](./image.png)
 ![Screenshot of dockermox](./image2.png)
 Default username and password: